 The system will include mechanisms to collect, provide, store, and generate alerts to monitor the status, health, and performance of the system.
 These mechanisms and data should adhere to available open standards (when available), be open source or provide documented APIs and data definitions if only a proprietary solution is available.
+The Offeror will provide a data dictionary explaining how each metric is collected and what its values represent.
 The Offeror will describe these capabilities, which should include at least the following:

 - Environmental measurement capabilities for all systems and peripherals and their sub-systems and supporting infrastructure, including power, energy consumption, voltage, cooling, and temperature, including sampling frequency, accuracy of the data, and timestamps of the data for individual points of measurement. - Metrics related to memory, network and other error correction or faults. - Metrics of both HPC protocols and TCP/IP flows.
-This will include switch and/or router data, load balancing, error counters, congestion state, throttling, throughput, and latency for select packets traversing the network(s). - Resource utilization for memory, CPU, network, storage, and accelerator devices. - The system as a whole, including all levels of integrated and attached storage, and their associated hardware performance counters, degraded components and impending failure. - The Offeror will provide a tool, e.g., Simple Event Correlator, that monitors the system's hardware for events, and alert and take actions upon the system to notify and isolate problematic hardware.
+This will include switch and/or router data, load balancing, error counters, congestion state, throttling, throughput, and latency for select packets traversing the network(s). - Resource utilization for memory, CPU, network, storage, and accelerator devices.

+- The system as a whole, including all levels of integrated and attached storage, and their associated hardware performance counters, degraded components and impending failure. - The Offeror will provide a tool, e.g., Simple Event Correlator, that monitors the system's hardware for events, and alert and take actions upon the system to notify and isolate problematic hardware.